GodotSteam/GodotSteam/docs/tutorials/authentication.md

 ````
 TICKET = Steam.getAuthSessionTicket()
 ````

+This function also has an optional **identity** you can pass to it but defaults to **null**.
+This identity can correspond to one of your networking identities set up with the [Networking Tools](/functions/networking_types/) class.

 Now that you have your auth ticket, you'll want to pass it along to the server or other clients for validation.